Achieving fast high-fidelity optimal control of many-body quantum dynamics: Many-Body State Transfer

+The discovery of this family of optimal solutions for the $\SF\rightarrow\Mott$ transfer constitutes the second main result of this paper.
+The existence of other types of optimal solution shapes cannot be excluded and we leave these types of searches for future work. \\

-To understand the physical mechanisms at play in the problem we inspect the quantum dynamics induced by these fidelity-optimized controls at different durations in Fig.~\ref{fig:observables}.
-From $\Braket{\op n_i}_{\psi(t)}$ in Fig.~\ref{fig:observables} we find that a light-cone-like homogenization of site population takes place when crossing the critical point in segment 1.
+To understand the physical mechanisms at play in the problem, we inspect the quantum dynamics induced by these fidelity-optimized controls at different durations in Fig.~\ref{fig:observables}.
+From $\Braket{\op n_i}_{\psi(t)} = \Braket{\psi(t) |\op n_i |\psi(t)}$ in Fig.~\ref{fig:observables} we find that a light-cone-like homogenization of site population takes place when crossing the critical point in segment 1.
 The population is otherwise initially concentrated in the bulk (roughly sites 4-17) due to finite edge effects.
 This process is clearly limited by the propagation velocity $\partial \Braket{\op n_i}_{\psi(t)}/\partial t$ and thus also influences the minimal duration $\tqsl[]$ for high-fidelity transfers.
-The tardiness hereof is somewhat expected because we are crossing a phase transition and
+The tardiness hereof is somewhat expected because we are crossing a phase transition and the adiabatic time scales approaches infinity as discussed earlier.
+Even upon reaching a largely homogenized site population after segment 1, however, the fidelity remains very small.
+The following bang-bang process in segment 2 corresponds to alternating between tunneling events and site-locking --- during the latter, individual $c$-phases are imprinted on the individual Fock components

+since tunneling is approximately negligible in the deep lattice limit, $u\lesssim u\ut{max}$, see Appendix~\ref{app:modelling}.
+This leads to a nontrivial interplay ($F(t)$ is nonmonotonic) between the canonically conjugate population and phase variables that evidently produces the correct interferences finally leading to the target $\Mott$ state. \\

+It is interesting to note that a recent work \cite{brady2021optimal} argues that optimal controls should exhibit a ``bang-smooth-bang'' structure for a certain class of problems.
+Said problems are equivalent to special cases of the state transfer formulation where the total Hamiltonian, $\H(u(t)) = u(t)\H_1 + (1-u(t)) \H_2$, is a linear interpolation with $0\leq u(t) \leq 1$ between Hamiltonians $\H_1$ and $\H_2$, and $\ket{\psio} = \ket{\mathrm{GS}; \, u=1}$ and $\ket{\psitgt} = \ket{\mathrm{GS};\, u=0}$ are the ground states for $\H_1$ and $\H_2$.
+The problem studied here is approximately on this form and it appears plausible that our optimized controls are related to this bang-smooth-bang prediction.